 Every year or so a new fad hits the small appliance market.
-The air fryer is one of the most recent must-haves, but is it a fad?
-Or is it a healthy cooking appliance deserving of valuable real estate on your crowded kitchen counter?
+The air fryer is a recent must-have.
+Before buying one, however, ask yourself, “Is it a fad or a healthy-cooking appliance deserving of valuable real estate on your crowded kitchen counter?”

-Before answering that question, here are a few things to consider.
+When answering this question, there are a few things to consider.

 First, what is an air fryer?
 Briefly, an air fryer is a countertop version of a convection oven.

 Since it is smaller, allowing the air to circulate faster and get hotter, an air fryer cooks more quickly than a large, floor model, convection oven.
 (A convection oven, of course, cooks food more quickly than a conventional oven.)
 If you can’t afford a floor model convection oven, you might want an air fryer for this reason alone.